microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

     "ScmType": "None"```

 3) **CDS settings**

     a.
-Login to Azure portal with CDS credentials
+Login to Azure portal with CDS credentials<br />
     b.
-Create an azure application to access dynamics CDS following [this link](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/walkthrough-register-app-azure-active-directory#create-an-application-registration)
+Create an azure application to access dynamics CDS following [this link](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/walkthrough-register-app-azure-active-directory#create-an-application-registration)<br />
     c.
-Copy the Application (client) ID and client secret
+Copy the Application (client) ID and client secret<br />
     d.
-Update appsettings.json
+Update appsettings.json<br />

      ```//Dynamics connection settings
     "DynamicsAppId": "<Azure Application Id copied in step 3c, This enables Bot to talk to CDS>",
     "DynamicsAppSecret": "<App secret for CDS App Id copied in step 3c>",
     "DynamicsOrgUrl": "<CDS Org Url>",
     "TenantId": "<CDS Tenant Id>"```
   Please use the same app ID while [creating a bot user](https://docs.microsoft.com/en-us/dynamics365/omnichannel/administrator/smart-assist#step-2-create-a-bot-user) later.
 Also if your bot needs to search for knowledge base articles, then you need to provide either
   the **Customer Service Manager** or **Customer Service Representative** role to your bot user.

 **Publish your WebApp to azure**<br />